Scatchell/thought-box/meeting-hell-draft.markdown

 About 6 minutes in everyone realizes they’re in your jacket pocket But there’s 54 minutes left - unbounded potential
 How could you waste all that time, where you could be talking?
-So they start saying shit like “sure they might be in the jacket but first of all….really...what is a key” - “why do humans live in houses?”
+So they start saying shit like "sure they might be in the jacket but first of all….really...what is a key" - "why do humans live in houses?"
-54 minutes later discussing a nietzsche passage Someone is like “Ohhh we’ve run over we’ll have to schedule another meeting”
+54 minutes later discussing a nietzsche passage Someone is like "Ohhh we’ve run over we’ll have to schedule another meeting"